 Demand Side Platform (DSP)

 DSP is a system being used by advertisers to manage and purchase ad inventories from various ad sources in just a single interface.
-This is made possible with the intelligent software which is capable of bidding inventories via an auction process.
+This is made possible with intelligent software capable of bidding inventories via an auction process.
 This results in more reliable and cheaper ads for selling and buying.

 The bidding process is called “programmatic advertising.”
 In just a matter of microseconds, real-time bidding (RTB) happens.